MathiasRenner/bitleaf-blog/_posts/2018-10-15-how-to-use-riot-and-matrix.md

 <!-- /wp:image -->

 <!-- wp:paragraph -->
 <p>3.
-Create an account by clicking on <strong>"Create an account</strong>" below the large "sign in" button and fill out the fields.
+Create an account by clicking on "Create an account" below the large "sign in" button and fill out the fields.
 Note that only a user name and password is mandatory.
 However, I recommend to provide your email address to allow password recovery.<br/>More advanced users should user a custom server, of course.
 In this article, I focus on the easiest way for beginners.<br/></p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>4.
-If you provided an email address, <strong>go to your inbox</strong> and follow the instructions in the email you just received from Matrix.org</p>
+If you provided an email address, go to your inbox and follow the instructions in the email you just received from Matrix.org</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>5.
-Close Riot and open it again such that you see the login masks. <strong>Type in your new credentials</strong> in the corresponding fields.
+Close Riot and open it again such that you see the login masks.
+Type in your new credentials in the corresponding fields.
 Before you click "sign in", select "custom server" below the "sign in" button.
 It should look like this:</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":1762,"align":"center"} -->